ciren/cilib-tutorial/src/pages/pso/pool.md

 The `Pool` object is very easy to use.
 Nearly all of the methods take at least a `NonEmptyList[A]` which represent our items.
-In these examples, for simplicity purposes, we will be using `Double` as out type.
+In these examples, for simplicity purposes, we will be using `Double` as our type.
 Let's say we needed to create a pool where each item within the pool had the same score.
 To do this we would use `mkPool`.